-Blue Prism is a low-code RPA platform, allowing anyone with the basic-development skills to add automation in their workflows.
-The platform boasts a drag and drop builder, which makes it easy for subject matter experts to customize tasks and infuse automation to them.
+Blue Prism is a low-code RPA platform, that allows anyone with the basic-development skills to add automation to their workflows.
+The platform boasts a drag-and-drop builder, which makes it easy for subject matter experts to customize tasks and infuse automation to them.
 Blue Prism has AI capabilities, allowing it to mimic and learn human input in business processes.
 You can implement Blue Prism on-premises, cloud, multi-cloud, and hybrid.

 Provided by Datamatics, TruBot is an RPA software designed to enable a digital workforce of attended and unattended software bots for a wide array of business processes.
 The software leverages the integration of cognitive applications like machine learning, artificial intelligence, and natural language processing to deliver intelligent automation.